inspire-eu-validation/view-service/iso-19128/at16-getcapabilities-keyword-node.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * Check if is provided at least one [Keyword](#keyword) element with a keyword from the "Classification of Spatial data Services" (Part D.4)
+  * Check if at least one [Keyword](#keyword) element with a keyword from the "Classification of Spatial data Services" (Part D.4) is provided.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1.7, Requirement 16